ccurtsinger/interpose/README.md

 ```

 Using `INTERPOSE_C(void, <remaining arguments...>)` may compile, but expands to code that violates constraint #1 of C99 and C11 "6.8.6.4 The `return` statement".

-There is an example library in `examples/logger` that intercepts calls to `malloc`, `free`, `calloc`, and `realloc`.
-This library tracks the number of bytes allocated and freed by the program, and prints allocation stats just before the program exits.

 ## Copyright & License
 MIT License